This New York native has “carved out a reputation for private equity and finance work” that rivals the City's home-grown elite.

 Weil’s strategy is focused on long-term investment in recruiting and retaining exceptional talent at all levels.
 The firm’s people celebrate diversity and inclusion, and its award-winning pro bono programme is deeply ingrained in the firm’s culture.

 Main areas of work

-The majority of the firm’s work involves multidisciplinary teams across the specialist fields of competition, corporate governance and compliance, employment, intellectual property, management incentives, pensions, real estate, tax and technology, leveraging the expertise of its fullservice capabilities for its clients.
+The majority of the firm’s work involves multidisciplinary teams across the specialist fields of tax, competition, IP, IT and data privacy, employment, management incentives, real estate, corporate governance and compliance, leveraging the expertise of its fullservice capabilities for its clients.